 In addition to the A-line replacement, Northern proposes to replace its Ponca branch line.
-The 0.2-mile-long 2-inch-diameter Ponca branch line, which currently ties into the A-line to be abandoned, will be abandoned in-place and replaced with two miles of 3-inch-diameter branch line.
-The extended length and larger diameter is necessary in order to tie the new Ponca branch line into the replacement A-line at a location optimal to meet required pressure profiles.
-The line will parallel approximately 1.5 miles of the existing A-line and 0.5 mile of the existing Ponca branch line, and terminate at Northern's existing Ponca town border station.
+The 0.2-mile-long 2-inch-diameter Ponca branch line, which currently ties into the A-line to be abandoned, will be abandoned in-place, and replaced with 1.87 miles of 3-inch-diameter branch line.
+The extended length and larger diameter are necessary in order to tie the new Ponca branch line into the replacement A-line at a location optimal to meet required pressure profiles.
+The line will parallel approximately 1.5 miles of the existing A-line and 0.5 mile of the existing Ponca branch line and will terminate at Northern’s existing Ponca town border station.

 Following the abandonment of the pipeline and the restoration of the land used for the pipeline project, Northern intends to offer the abandoned pipeline to a salvage company.
 The salvage company will be required, by contract, to comply with federal regulations regarding land restoration and sensitive environmental resource protection.